-How to take the hiking trip of a lifetime, even if you don't have a travel buddy.
+How to take a solo travel hiking trip to the grand canyon, even if you don't have a travel buddy.

-What inspired you to get out there and go in the first place?
+What inspired you to take a solo trip to the grand canyon in the first place?

 I just reached a point in my life where I knew I liked travel, and I didn’t want the fact that I was on my own to hold me back.
 I started researching solo travel and combined that with my interests of being active and being outdoors.
 I found a bunch of different companies, and FitPacking just seemed like the right fit for me and had been in business for a while with a lot of great reviews.

 What really sold you on FitPacking as a company, and how did you know they would be a good fit for you?

 Well, they definitely had great reviews, first of all.
 But they also had different levels of hiking trips from beginner to advanced.
 They rate their trips on a star system from 1-5 stars with 1 star being beginner and 5 stars being the most difficult so you would really know what you’re getting into.
 Not only just that, but I loved the way they encouraged and educated about health and wellness.
 Not only did they take you on the trip, but they really taught you how to hike professionally.
 Before I went, I was a little above the level of a casual hiker, but I didn’t know how to go hiking for 6 day long trips while staying in a tent and everything like that.
 I wanted to get to the next level, but by myself it was kind of intimidating.
 Plus, every time I reached out to ask questions, they were always quick to respond and super personable with me, which I loved.

 What level of hiking difficulty did you decide on for yourself?